BorjaEst/enn/README.md

 ## Examples
-The folder test indludes a module *test_architectures.erl* where you can find a lot of useful examples of models.
+The folder test includes a module *test_architectures.erl* where you can find a lot of useful examples of models.
 Feel free to propose yours.

 ## Contributing